Skip to content

 Stillwater Canyon cuts through the interior of the Colorado Plateau — walls of Wingate sandstone and Chinle shales rising more than 1,000 feet above the river, with the White Rim bench marking a geological horizon used by overland vehicles on the mesa above.
 The Confluence, where the Green meets the Colorado after 730 miles from its Wyoming headwaters, is one of the most significant erosional junctions in the American West — the product of millions of years of canyon-cutting that has no human-scale equivalent.

 Stillwater Canyon cuts into the deep Colorado Plateau stratigraphy, with walls rising more than 1,000 feet above the river through Wingate sandstone, Chinle shales, and older Moenkopi formation.
 The White Rim Sandstone — visible as a prominent pale bench above the canyon floor — marks the route of the White Rim Trail, accessible by overland vehicles above.
 At the Confluence, the geology opens dramatically: two river corridors joining in a broad basin that is one of the most significant erosional features in the American Southwest.
+The Confluence at the canyon's mouth is the largest junction of two rivers in the entire southwestern United States: the Green drains the larger area, but the Colorado arrives carrying the greater volume of water.

 Rock Record